AhrefsBot Explained: Should You Block It or Let It Crawl?

 • If you run a website, use Ahrefs to analyze its structure, content, and backlinks to gain insights into its performance.
 Then, optimize it to enhance user experience, rank better in search engines, and increase traffic.

-• When it comes to web-scale research, Ahrefs allows you to see how the popularity of a website or a specific topic has grown over time, which websites link to what sorts of content, how many times a brand has been mentioned recently, and so on.
+• When it comes to web-scale research, Ahrefs enables you to track the growth in popularity of a website or a specific topic over time, identify which websites link to particular types of content, and determine how frequently a brand has been mentioned recently, among other metrics.

-Besides, AhrefsBot, like any good bot, carefully sticks to the rules specified in the robots.txt files, does not display advertisements on websites, and does not increase Google Analytics traffic.
+Additionally, AhrefsBot, like any good bot, carefully adheres to the rules specified in the robots.txt files, does not display advertisements on websites, and does not artificially inflate Google Analytics traffic.

 How Does AhrefsBot Work?

 Ahrefsbot crawls as many websites as possible.
-It records high-quality link data on each crawl and sends it back to the Ahrefs database.
+It records high-quality link data on each crawl and returns it to the Ahrefs database.

 Here’s a quick overview of how AhrefsBot works: